Rhodes Scholarship

 Resources for applicants

 Applicants may apply for multiple scholarship awards simultaneously, including the Rhodes, Marshall, and Gates Cambridge Scholarships.
-However, pay careful attention to differences in guidelines for personal statements.
+However, pay careful attention to differences in guidelines for personal statements among other considerations.